kggreene/kggreene.github.io/README.md

 - BKC, MIT, and Princeton Workshop on AI and Ethics in Industry, 2018

 ### Facial Recognition Adversarial Attacks
 MIT Media Lab/Harvard Berkman Center AI and Governance Assembly project, [EqualAIs](http://equalais.media.mit.edu/).
-The team developed a white box, substitution model facial recognition adversarial attack prototype, successful against the major APIs, filed a FOIA with partners ACLU and a private law firm, presented at numerous conferences and published a collection of open source code and resources on facial recognition and adversarial attacks.
+Our team developed a white box, substitution model facial recognition adversarial attack prototype, successful against the major APIs, filed a FOIA with partners ACLU and a private law firm, presented at numerous conferences and published a collection of open source code and resources on facial recognition and adversarial attacks.

 - "EqualAIs: Facial Recognition Adversarial Attacks and Policy", Google Brain, Cambridge, MA, 2018